BhosxzTechke/Claude-Antiks-Guide/README.md

 7. [ROADMAP / DEVELOPMENT PHASES]
 8. Development setup and constraints: [HARDWARE / ENVIRONMENT / OTHER CONSTRAINTS]

 Keep everything simple, practical, and straight to the point.
 Use Mermaid diagrams where appropriate.
 Do not add unnecessary features or technologies.
 Do not write application code.

+IMPORTANT:
+- Clearly separate confirmed decisions from assumptions.
+- Do not invent missing requirements.
+- Keep the MVP scope small and realistic.
+- If there are multiple valid technical options, ask me which one I prefer instead of deciding for me.
+- Make the final documentation easy for a developer to follow and implement.
 ```

 <details>